MetaMask/metamask-improvement-proposals/MIPs/mip-x-multichainapi.md

 Dapp developers are encouraged to use libraries to abstract the connection differences between wallet clients and to ensure their dapp stays updated as wallet-to-dapp communication methods continue to evolve.

 ## User Experience Considerations
-Initial calls to the `wallet_authorize` method with `optionalScopes` that include any eip155:[reference] scopes will trigger a flow with this sequence:
+Initial calls to the `wallet_createSession` method with `optionalScopes` that include any `eip155:[reference]` scopes will trigger a flow with this sequence:

 ```mermaid
   sequenceDiagram